Naha Okinawa And The Southwest Islands, Japan Travel Guide

 While mild, occasionally cool fronts drop temperatures, necessitating warmer clothing.

-Costs vary based on travel style, but Japan generally delivers good value for service quality.
+Costs vary based on travel style, but Japan generally delivers good value for the excellence of service.
 The currency throughout Japan, including Naha, is the Japanese Yen (JPY, ¥).

-Currency exchange services are at Naha Airport, major banks, and some larger hotels.
-ATMs are widely available at convenience stores (7-Eleven, FamilyMart, Lawson) and post offices.
+Currency exchange services are at Naha Airport, major banks, and certain large hotels.
+ATMs are widely available at convenience stores (7-Eleven, FamilyMart, Lawson) and dispatch offices.
 These ATMs reliably accept international cards.
 Credit cards are widely accepted at most hotels, larger restaurants, and department stores.
-Cash is important for smaller shops, local eateries, street food stalls, and some attractions.
+Cash is essential for smaller shops, local eateries, street food stalls, and some attractions.
 A Travel money belt offers a secure place for cash and passport.
 Notify your bank of travel plans to prevent card issues.

 Mid-range travel offers comfortable hotels and diverse dining.
 Luxury travel unlocks premium amenities and exclusive experiences.